MicrosoftDocs/visualstudio-docs/docs/get-started/includes/ide-overview.md

    Visual Studio creates the project.
 It's a simple "Hello World" application that calls the <xref:System.Console.WriteLine?displayProperty=nameWithType> method to display the literal string "Hello World!" in the console (program output) window.

-   Shortly, you should see something like the following:
+   Shortly, you should see something like the following screen:

    ![Screenshot that shows the Visual Studio IDE.](../media/overview-ide-console-app.png)